nearform-actions/optic-release-automation-action/README.md

 - Leave a comment on each issues that are linked to the pull reqeuests of this release.
 This feature can be turned off by the `notify-on-the-issue` flag.

 When you close the PR without merging it: nothing will happen.

+## Using 'auto' bump version option
+If you choose the "auto" option for semver version updates, the action will attempt to determine the new version number based on the commit messages.
+For this option to work, the repository must use the conventional commits standard.

 ## Using branches filter